TobiasPSP/doneland_sources/Components/OpAmp/README.md

 - **Oscillator**: Generates periodic waveforms (sine, square, triangle) by using op-amps in circuits like Wien bridge or phase-shift oscillators.

 ## Key Specs
-Here are important differences to look at when comparing *OpAmps*:
+When comparing *OpAmps*, these are specifications to look out for:

 - **Package Type**: Choose a package that fits your prototyping or final assembly needs.
 Common packages like DIP are easier to handle for breadboard prototyping, while surface-mount packages might be preferred for compact designs.
 - **Power Supply Voltage Range**: Ensure the op-amp can operate within the voltage range available in your project.
 This is particularly important if you're using a specific power supply or battery.